Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

 List View
 +++++++++

-This view is intended to show all open entries, according to our ``task`` table in the database.
+This view is intended to show all open entries, according to our ``tasks`` table in the database.
 It uses the ``list.mako`` template available under the ``templates`` directory by defining it as the ``renderer`` in the ``view_config`` decorator.
 The results returned by the query are tuples but we